Vnkakmt/DummyPOCRepo/README.md

 # DummyPOCRepo
-Testing Azure Functions Here for POC
+Testing Azure Functions for POC
 This is just a Dummy Repo for testing Purposes.
 Im doing a test Commit.